Yeshua of Nazareth/Jesus Christ

 orientation, they would certainly have used it against him.
 Yet there is no record in the Gospels or in subsequent Jewish literature of

-On the other hand, the Pharisees may have accused Jesus of being gay.
-But the story might have never made it into the Gospels.
+On the other hand, the Pharisees might have accused Jesus of being gay.
+If so, then the story did not make it into the Gospels.

 Alternatively, the account might have appeared in early writings, but censored in later Gospel drafts.